 Through our Creative Curriculum we use an enquiry based approach to learning allowing pupils to learn in a fun, flexible but real-life context.

-We use a two-year topic cycle for each class, but also promote collaboration and shared learning experiences across school.
+We use topics to promote collaboration and shared learning experiences.
 Subject content within each topic is adapted to support the interests of pupil groups.
-(Please see Creative Curriculum overview on website.)
+Information about our two-year topic cycle is available within this 'curriculum' section of our website.